John the Baptist and the Fire of God

 You see, today we try to organize.
 We try to get a bunch of people together.
 God never did that.
 God takes individual men.
 He takes Moses to the backside of the desert.
 John the Baptist was in the wilderness until the day of his showing forth.

-and Iíll tell you how spiritual you are.
+and Ill tell you how spiritual you are.

 The Word here tells me about this remarkable man, John the Baptist, that he was in the wilderness until the day of his showing forth.
 Going forth at the command of God Himself, of course.

-Luke chapter 3 gives you a kind of run down on the awesomness of this manís ministry.
-Look
+Luke chapter 3 gives you a kind of run down on the awesomness of this mans ministry.
+Look this first verse.

 and show that I in earnest grieve,